favonia/cloudflare-ddns/README.markdown

 #### Share WAF lists across updater instances

 Use this when multiple instances share WAF lists.
-This setup does not use the DNS settings in Share DNS domains across updater instances.
 Give each instance its own WAF list item comment and matching selector:

 1. Set a unique `WAF_LIST_ITEM_COMMENT`.
 2. Set `MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX` to match that same WAF list item comment, typically with `^...$`.